mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 Now we can create the repo and upload our first package to it.
 For this, we are going to rebuild the aurutils package as it will be handy to have that stored in our repo.
-But first we need to create a directory to store the repo as well as initialise the database files.
+But first, we need to create a directory to store the repo as well as initialise the database files.

 ```bash